-Biodiversity – the diversity of habitats, species and genes – is the diversity of life.
-We develop the scientific basis required for monitoring and promoting biodiversity in Switzerland, and model how the biodiversity could change in the future.
+Biodiversity is the diversity of life.
+We develop the scientific basis required for monitoring and promoting biodiversity in Switzerland and worldwide.

-Biodiversity – genetic diversity, species diversity, habitat diversity and the interrelationships within and between these three levels – is the basis of our existence.
-By ratifying the Rio Convention on Biological Diversity, Switzerland has undertaken to monitor, preserve and promote biodiversity.
-After all, it is only thanks to high biodiversity that ecosystems can render vital services, like clean water and stable soil.
-Biodiversity contributes to our quality of life and to the recreational value of our environment.
-It is also our responsibility for ethical and moral reasons to maintain species diversity as a part of biodiversity.
+Biodiversity – genetic diversity, species diversity, habitat diversity and the interactions within and among these three levels – is the basis of our existence.
+After all, it is only due to high biodiversity that ecosystems can render ecosystem services, like clean water and stable soil.
+Biodiversity also contributes to our quality of life and to the recreational value of our environment.
+It is our responsibility to maintain biodiversity.

-Biodiversity is constantly changing.
-By drawing comparisons with historical data, we can show how, on the one hand, changes in biodiversity are affecting ecosystems.
-On the other hand, modelling habitat changes allows us to make statements about the future development of biodiversity.
-For our models, we use biodiversity data measured in the field and in experiments, geographical data and data from remote sensing, which we evaluate with the help of automated image analysis, among other techniques.
+By drawing comparisons with historical data, we show how, on the one hand, changes in species diversity affected ecosystems.
+On the other hand, modelling ecosystem changes allows us to forecast the future development of species diversity.
+For our models, we use data measured in the field and in experiments, GIS data and data from remote sensing, which we evaluate with the help of automated image analysis, among other techniques.